dundarovivan-code/eleven-lens/README.md

 [your LinkedIn]

 The framework dimensions and weights are deliberate v0 choices.
-They are designed to be tuned against Eleven's actual portfolio outcomes — that's the week-one work I'd do as an intern.
+They are designed to be tuned against Eleven's actual portfolio outcomes.